Skip to main content

 Created in Partnership withIBM logo

 Compared to their younger counterparts, older adults can face more barriers to finding gainful employment.
-Ageism is one of them.
+One example is ageism—discrimination against older people due to negative and inaccurate stereotypes.
 While you may know you have what it takes to perform a job, some employers still believe mature workers are “overqualified” or lacking contemporary skills.
 Combating these stereotypes starts with having a thoughtfully crafted, up-to-date resume.

 • Full name and contact information (phone and email)